jdheyburn/jdheyburn.co.uk/content/blog/alerting-on-nhs-coronavirus-vaccine-updates-with-huginn/index.md

 Within Options comes the configuration used to define the website agent.
 The documentation for the agent config appears on the right hand side, so you can read through that for reference.

 In order for us to determine how to configure this we first need to decide what part of the web page we want to be alerted on in event of a update.
-Refer to the screenshot above and you'll see a number of bullet points listed out of the vaccine criteria.
-The text we want to be alerted on is "people aged 32 and over".
+Refer to the screenshot below of the [NHS Coronavirus Vaccine page](https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/) and you'll see a number of bullet points listed out of the vaccine criteria.
+The text we want to be alerted on is "people aged 30 and over".

+{{< figure src="vaccine-eligibility.png" link="vaccine-eligibility.png" class="center" caption="" alt="A list of bullet points of who is eligible to receive the vaccine, includes people aged 30 years and older, vulnerable people, etc" >}}

 The website agent supports an [xpath syntax](https://www.w3schools.com/xml/xpath_syntax.asp) as a config option, which is an expression syntax used to retrieve objects from XML documents - including HTML.
 But how do we find out what the xpath for this text field is?